ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Web-App Requirements**

-The web-application must be capable of:
+The web-application must be able to:
-- Requesting the captured images from the backend (Maximum 10 pictures per request)
+- Request the captured images from the backend (Maximum 10 pictures per request)
-- Adding filter conditions to the request (e.g., only dogs)
+- Add filter conditions to the request (e.g., only dogs)
-- Checking for new captured images
+- Check for new captured images
-- Navigating between the menu pages (In our case *Posts* and *About Us*)
+- Navigate between the menu pages (In our case *Posts* and *About Us*)
-- Displaying captured images and their detection results (date, time, picture, accuracy)
+- Display captured images and their detection results (date, time, picture, accuracy)

-**Project Setup**
+**Setup**

 - Install ``NodeJs`` and ``Angular CLI`` (Windows)
   - Download and install ``NodeJS`` (JavaScript runtime environment).